History and Modern Languages

 In addition to Scholarships and Prizes awarded for academic distinction, special book grants and funds for travel and courses and conferences are also available.
 These combine to make St John’s an excellent setting for undergraduate studies in History and Modern Languages.

-You will be asked when applying to submit two pieces of written work.
+Submitted Work: Two pieces of written work.
 The first of these should be a piece of work you have written as part of your school History course, or for another essay subject.
 Typically, this will take the form of an essay.
 This can include coursework, extended projects, and timed work written in class as well as homework essays.

 If you are applying to study a language at Cambridge which you are studying for A level or equivalent, the second piece of work should be written in that language.
 If you are applying to study a language from scratch (ab initio), the second piece of work should be in any other foreign language you are currently studying, or in English if you are not studying any languages at present.

-Dr Georgina Evans
+Dr Georgina Evans - Modern Languages (Part IA)